People related to the guillotine

 On the 2nd of September 1981, Philippe Maurice was granted clemency from François Mitterand.
 Maurice would have been the last person to be guillotined, if the sentence had been executed.

 (Bourreau) Born on the 9th of August 1899 and died on the 30th of July 1985.
-He was chosen from more than four hundred applicants when the post of Bourreau fell vacant in 1951.
+In 1939 he was an assistant to Henri Desfourneaux at the execution of Eugene Weidmann.
+Obrecht was chosen from more than four hundred applicants when the post of Bourreau fell vacant in 1951.
 André Obrecht was a nephew of Anatole Deibler.

 The first official victim of the guillotine.
 He was executed on the 25th of April 1792, on the place de Greve. (now place de l'Hotel de Ville)